JStateson/MSboinc/README.md

 If the debug variable is set to 0 then you must use the startup parameter --mw_bug_fix to enable this feature.
 <spoof_gpus>16</spoof_gps> requests data from the project sufficient for 16 GPUs.
 Arguments passed in as a switch
 in the command line override corresponding cc_config settings.
 Withinn <app_config> the parameter

-<spoofedgpus>n</spoofedgpus> overrides any spoofing in the command line or cc_config if non-zero.
+ <spoofedgpus>n</spoofedgpus>

-Version now gives the build date and time.
+overrides any spoofing in the command line or cc_config Version now gives the build date and time.